Etiquette is the practice of socially and culturally acceptable behavior.

 Following Balinese etiquette shows respect.

-Balinese are incredibly tolerant, welcoming and appreciate any effort made by visitors to respect some of the customs they deeply value.
-They are incredibly proud of their customs and traditions, and stick closely to their codes of conduct within their society and families.
+The Balinese are incredibly tolerant, welcoming, and appreciative of any effort visitors make to respect the customs they deeply value.
+They are immensely proud of their customs and traditions and adhere closely to their societal and family codes of conduct.

-Bali attracts visitors from all over the world, some of whom misjudge it as little more than a hedonistic party destination.
-Also, they get confidence from the knowledge that most locals will turn a blind eye to their behavior, leading them to believe that they may do anything they please.
+Bali attracts visitors from all over the world, some of whom mistakenly view it as little more than a hedonistic party destination.
+Many feel emboldened by the locals’ tolerance, leading them to believe they can behave as they please.

-It is understandable that being on holiday does come with the desire to let loose so to speak, but it would be nice if visitors stay within some boundaries.
-Yet, the combination of holiday, tropical sun, testosterone, alcohol, and sometimes drugs, does create a toxic cocktail the Balinese have to deal with every day.
+It’s understandable that vacations come with a desire to unwind, but it would be ideal if visitors respected certain boundaries.
+Unfortunately, the mix of holiday vibes, tropical sun, testosterone, alcohol, and sometimes drugs creates a volatile situation that the Balinese must contend with daily.

-Lately there were some disturbing posts going viral showing tourists “misbehaving in Bali” which caused the governor of Bali, to react strongly and push the administration and law enforcement to take firmer actions.
-The viral posts and reels showed extensive nudity of “influencers” showing “too much”, misbehaving in temples and while visiting sacred sights.
-Endlkess traffic violations, such as tourists not wearing helmets and driving topless, aggressive tourists screaming at the police during traffic stops, drunk driving, and all sorts of “crazy behaviors”.
-Even though, those posts are by far not representing the majority of visitors, more reports of this kind are making their way into the realm of social media.
+Recently, disturbing viral posts have shown tourists “misbehaving in Bali,” prompting the governor of Bali to respond strongly and push the administration and law enforcement toward stricter action.
+These viral posts and reels have depicted extensive nudity by “influencers,” disrespectful behavior in temples and other sacred sites, frequent traffic violations such as tourists not wearing helmets, driving topless, aggressive confrontations with police during traffic stops, drunk driving, and other forms of “wild behavior.”
+While these posts don’t represent the majority of visitors, they have increased visibility on social media.

-The Balinese administration has therefore issued an OFFICIAL guide of Does and Don’ts that international visitors should know and act accordingly.
-These guidelines were put in place in response to past incidents of disrespectful behavior by tourists and are part of a broader effort to maintain Bali’s cultural integrity and tourism quality:
+In response, the Balinese administration has issued an official guide of Do’s and Don’ts for international visitors AND foreign residents, encouraging them to act responsibly.
+These guidelines were implemented to address past incidents of disrespect and form part of a larger initiative to preserve Bali’s cultural integrity and maintain a high standard of tourism quality.

 Dos